beaverbuilder/documentation/docs/beaver-builder/dev-preview.md

 ![Dev feedbback button in the Beaver Builder editor](/img/beaver-builder/dev-preview--1.jpg)

 :::warning
-Using alpha releases in a production environment is highly discouraged.
+Using dev, alpha, and beta releases in a production environment is highly discouraged.
 The risk of bugs is high and features can be changed or removed based on testing and feedback.
 :::

 ## New Responsive Editing Experience

-Prior to Beaver Builder 3.0, the responsive editor provided an approximation of how your website would look on a mobile device and worked similarly to resizing a browser window.
+Prior to Beaver Builder 2.7, the responsive editor provided an approximation of how your website would look on a mobile device and worked similarly to resizing a browser window.
 The new responsive editor uses an iframe.
 This should provide a better user experience, not only in terms of accuracy, but also in terms of ease of use.

 :::tip
 If you prefer the previous responsive editing experience, you can disable the new experience using a toggle in the Advanced Settings.